 As much as I loved Alejandro González Iñárritu’s Birdman, I can’t say I felt the same about The Revenant.
 I know the film won big at the Golden Globes and has received Oscar nods for Best Picture and Best Actor.
 Perhaps that’s because a fantasy lives deep inside us about exacting revenge where we believe revenge is due.
 Still, spending close to 3 hours watching the agonies of a man who’s brutally mauled by a bear, who can’t catch a break, is left to die by supposed friends, and has to endure one gruesome circumstance after another became almost unbearably tedious.
 Yet, I like nothing more than writing about a character’s psychological truth.
 There is much I can say about Hugh Glass (Leonardo DiCaprio) and the very human desire for revenge.

 Revenge fantasies as well as acts of violent retaliation come out of deep hurt, betrayals, and intolerable losses.
 Often, these date back to early childhood.
 When childhood mistreatment is extreme, the real feeling reactions are sometimes covered over by cold non-emotional walls, dissociative disconnection, no apparent feeling at all.
 We see this in the personalities of many mass shooters.
-Hugh Glass was not a cut off man.
+Hugh Glass was not a cut-off man.
 He had love.
-He had devotion.
-He had a deep capacity to care for his son.
+And, devotion.
+Hugh Glass had a deep capacity to care for his son.

 The times Hugh Glass lived in, though, were in concert with the philosophy of “an eye for an eye,” of killing someone he had reason to hate.
 Plus, Hugh Glass had already lost his wife.
 The brutal killing of his son tipped his balance towards hate.
 He’d now lost all his loved ones.
 What else drove him to his act of revenge?